Sidoine/Ovale/README.md

   [Corruption]: http://www.wowhead.com/spell=172
   [Shadow Bolt]: http://www.wowhead.com/spell=686

-Default scripts are available for all dps classes and specs, based on [SimulationCraft][].
+Default scripts are available for all dps classes and specializations, based on [SimulationCraft][].
 You may also customize the default script to suit your needs (see [Documentation][]) or use scripts made by other users.

   [SimulationCraft]: http://code.google.com/p/simulationcraft/
   [Documentation]: http://wow.curseforge.com/projects/ovale/pages/documentation/